OfficeDev/Microsoft-Teams-Samples/samples/graph-chat-lifecycle/csharp/README.md

   - `{{ YOUR-TENANT-ID}}` - Generated from Step 1, also referred to as Directory (tenant) ID
   - `{{ ApplicationIdURI}}` - Generated from Step 1 , eg.(api://<<BASE-URL-DOMAIN>>/<<YOUR-APP-ID>>)

-- Run the bot from from Visual Studio:

 - If you are using Visual Studio
   - Launch Visual Studio
   - File -> Open -> Project/Solution